-Behind him, the purser quickly hands out chocolates, again without saying a word.
+The purser quickly hands out chocolates, again without saying a word.
 Oh yes, and there is no drinks service.
 Apparently, the welcome drink was it.

 Luckily, it‘s not a long flight and we land in Zürich at 16h30 after a short flight of 30 minutes.

 The difference between Air France and SWISS on these two flights was like night and day.
 The Air France staff on the ground and in the air were so friendly and nicely turned out.
 The interaction with them was just brilliant and really left a good impression.